JuliaMath/OverflowContexts.jl/README.md

 # Returns `typemax(Int64)`
 ```

+# Custom Numeric Types Support

 If you are implementing your own `Number` types, this package should just work for you so long as you extend the Base operators and the Base.Checked `checked_` methods.
 For `saturating_`, your package will need to either take OverflowContexts as a dependency or a weak dependency in order to import the `saturating_` methods, until/unless Julia implements them directly.

 ## Related Packages

 * [CheckedArithmetic.jl](https://github.com/JuliaMath/CheckedArithmetic.jl) - Predescessor to this package with more limited functionality, but also provides a utility to promote types for safer accumulators.
 * [SaferIntegers.jl](https://github.com/JeffreySarnoff/SaferIntegers.jl) - Uses the type system to enforce overflow checking even in code you don't control.
 OverflowContexts does not override this behavior, so they can work together well.
+* [FixedPointNumbers.jl](https://github.com/JuliaMath/FixedPointNumbers.jl) - Defines a non-integer decimal type that isn't floating point, and demonstrates how a new number type can naturally work with OverflowContexts.